jonathanolson/slither/notes/patterns.md

   -
   - RULE VIEWER
     - rule-explorer.html
+      - handle "isomorphic when embedded"
+        - Which rules match other rules' embeddings?
+      - handle "collapse when embedded"
+        - PRECOMPUTE for rule explorer?
       - MOVE the "page control" to bottom of the grid area
       - Embeddings:
         - Should we "gray out" satisfied face values???